 Clarence House: Official Souvenir Guide by Jonathan Marsden.
 Illustrated with 100 images including paintings, drawings, works of art, and photographs of the rooms.

 Clarendon: Landscape of Kings by Tom Beaumont James and Christopher Gerrard.
 After 1066, Clarendon in Wiltshire became the favorite royal retreat.
 This illustrated book tells Clarendon's story from Neolithic to modern times, focusing on the palace's medieval heyday.

 Eltham Palace by Jason Priestly.
-Eltham Palace was a royal residence from the 14th century until the 16th century.
-This book traces the palace from its medieval and Tudor beginnings, through the destruction of many of its royal buildings in the 17th century, to the present day.
+Eltham Palace from its medieval and Tudor beginnings, through the destruction of many of its buildings in the 17th century, to the present day.
 Illustrated.

 Hampton Court Palace: The Official Illustrated History by Lucy Worsley and David Souden.
 Tells the story of one of the finest palaces in Europe: the original buildings of Henry VIII's reign; the late 17th century Baroque additions by Sir Christopher Wren; the famous formal gardens; the lifestyles of monarchs, mistresses, and courtiers; and life below stairs.

 Hampton Court: A Social and Architectural History by Simon Thurley.
 Lavishly illustrated, the book covers the entire history of the building, including the fire of 1986.
 Explores the lives of its builders, telling the stories of the architects who fulfilled the whims of kings and princes.